Faed Arsène

-Faed Arsène (born 21 June 1985) is a Malagasy international footballer who last played in Belgium for Royal Mouscron-Péruwelz, as a striker.
+Faed Arsène (born 21 June 1985) is a Malagasy former footballer who last played in Belgium for Royal Mouscron-Péruwelz as a striker.

 Career

 Arsène has played club football in France and Belgium for CS Avion, Lens B, CS Louhans-Cuiseaux, USL Dunkerque, Olympic de Charleroi-Marchienne and Royal Mouscron-Péruwelz.

 He made his international debut for Madagascar in 2010.